CryptoKass/blobstreamx-example/README.md

 go run main.go
 ```

-This example will fetch data inclusion and share proofs from using Celestia json rpc and then attempts to verifies the generate proof on chain using the deployed ShareLoader contract below.
+This example will fetch data inclusion and share proofs from using Celestia json rpc and then attempts to verify the generated proof on chain using the deployed ShareLoader contract below.

 ### ShareLoader Contract